shouyejing/Pashto-Date-Picker/README.md

 For more details on how to use this toolkit, refer to the following link:
 [Persian Date Picker](http://babakhani.github.io/PersianWebToolkit/doc/datepicker/0.4.5/)

-Apart from the instructions given in the link above you can take advantage of the date_picker_initialize.js to easily customize the Pashto Datepicker as shown in the following instructions.
+Apart from the instructions given in the link above you can take advantage of the date_picker_initialize.js to easily use Pashto Datepicker as shown in the following instructions.

 Pre-requisites:
 You need to include the following css and javascript files to take advantage of the class defined: